NhutMinhIT/FU_SE_HostelManagement/Readme.md

 Through research, we have found that there are very few developed applications in the field of hostel management, so we have launched a motel management software called MoonHostel.

 ## Features by role
-- ### Hostel's Owner:
+ ### Hostel's Owner:
 -   Sign up/sign in.
 -	Create/Delete the room.
 -   Update room information.
--   View customer information.
+-   View customers information.
 -   Create account for customer
--   View bill.
+-   View bills.
--   View turnover.
+-   View turnovers.
-- ### Customer:
+ ### Customer:
 -   Log in to view bills.
--   Bills payment.
+-   Bill payment.

 ## Technology
 - Frontend: